Genius productivity hack: Tell yourself it’s a horrible, hellacious, excruciating task

 For example, if you need to break up with a significant other who is in love with you, negative anticipation of the painful conversation will stress you out—so you’re likely to do it reasonably soon, just to relieve the stress.
 Similarly, researchers found that people concerned about not having enough savings for retirement expenses were 43% more likely to jolt into taking action than people simply looking forward to retirement.

 It turns out that people delay and procrastinate on deeply negative events and tasks much less than you would think.
 You know this from your own life: You don’t indefinitely put off a root canal.
 You want to get it over with!
-But mildly uncomfortable tasks like doing taxes or organizing a messy closet?
+But mildly uncomfortable tasks such as doing taxes or organizing a messy closet?
 Months or years will pass.

 The research adds notable insight into the timing with which people address negative matters.